cj1128/mastering-postgres-review/README.md

 - `add-wow.sql`: add a column *wow* to show dollars difference between current day and previous week

   use `lag` window function.

+## 2. Writing SQL Queries

+## Business Logic

+- `artist-album-duration.sql`: display the list of albums from a given artist, each with its total duration

+  use `interval` data type, remember to set `intervalstyle` to `postgres_verbose`.

+- `artist-album-duration.py`: use python to do the same thing as above.

+- `sp_get-all-albums.sql`: stored procedure to do the same thing as above.

+- `four-albums.sql`: display albums and durations from artists who only have 4 albums

+  use `lateral` sub queries and stored procedure.